isovector/certainty-by-construction/src/book/1-agda.lagda.md

     true  : Bool
 ```

-You will have noticed that `type:Bool : Set` itself looks a great deal like a typing
+You will have noticed that `type:Bool : Set` itself looks a great deal like a
-judgment.
-And in fact, it is. `Set` is one of the few built-in things in Agda,
+typing judgment.
+And in fact, it is. `Set` is one of the few built-in things in
-and it corresponds, as a first approximation, to "the type of all types."
-That
+Agda, and it corresponds, as a first approximation, to "the type of all types."
-is, the judgment `type:Bool : Set` says "`type:Bool` is a type."
+That is, the judgment `type:Bool : Set` says "`type:Bool` is a type."
+Since

-Since `type:Bool` is a type, we are now *justified* in saying that `def:false` and `def:true`
+`type:Bool` is a type, we are therefore justified in saying that `def:false` and
-are of type `type:Bool`.
-However, we can't just put any old thing on the right side
+`def:true` are of type `type:Bool`.

-of the typing colon.
-Try, for example, adding the following judgment to our
+But we can't just put any old thing on the right side of the typing colon!
-postulate block:
+Try, for example, adding the following judgment to our postulate block:

 ```illegal
     illegal : false